-- 2.3.1 "Admission and Selection Policy" means the policy of the University in terms of Section 37 of the Higher Education Act, which creates a legally binding framework for determining admission requirements and selection procedures for holders of qualifications that provide them with entrance to the range of qualifications offered by the University. - 2.3.2 "Assessment" means the process in which evidence is gathered and judgments made about students' performance in relation to agreed and defined criteria. - 2.3.3 "Assessment criteria" means the clear and transparent expression of requirements against which the students' performance is assessed, as derived from the learning outcomes. - 2.3.4 "Assessment methods" means the activities in which an assessor engages to determine student competence, for example, observation (observing students while carrying out a task), document review (evaluating a product submitted by a student, such as an artefact or portfolio of evidence) and oral or written questions.
+- "Fabrication" the invention of data or results and recording or reporting them. - "Falsification" the manipulation of research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record. - "Plagiarism" the appropriation of another person's ideas, processes, results or words without appropriate credit. - "Research misconduct", which does not include honest error or differences of opinion. - Any other academic act committed with the intention to misrepresent, defraud of subvert the standard academic processes involved in teaching and learning, assessment and research. - 2.3.5 "Admission and Selection Policy" means the policy of the University in terms of Section 37 of the Higher Education Act, which creates a legally binding framework for determining admission requirements and selection procedures for holders of qualifications that provide them with entrance to the range of qualifications offered by the University. - 2.3.6 "Academic Regulations" / "AR" means the regulations contained in this document. - 2.3.7 "Assessment" means the process in which evidence is gathered and academic judgements made about students' performance in relation to agreed and defined criteria. - 2.3.8 "Assessment criteria" means the clear and transparent expression of requirements against which the students' performance is assessed, as derived from the learning outcomes. - 2.3.9 "Assessment methods" means the activities in which an assessor engages to determine student competence, for example, observation (observing students while carrying out a task), document review (evaluating a product submitted by a student, such as an artefact or portfolio of evidence) and oral or written questions. - 2.3.10 "Assessment opportunity" refers to an assessment that provides students with the opportunity to provide evidence of their knowledge and skills.
+The opportunity may be scheduled and supervised or not, but the specific date when the evidence should be submitted is predetermined. - 2.3.11 "Carousel model" allows students multiple registration opportunities of modules or programmes during the academic year.
+The purpose is to allow students to step on and off the carousel sequence depending on their needs and circumstances.
+This might result in accelerated completion, or could allow a student additional time to complete a qualification.

-- 2.3.5 "Assessment opportunity" refers to an assessment that provides students with the opportunity to provide evidence of their knowledge and skills.
-The opportunity may be scheduled and supervised or not, but the specific date when the evidence should be submitted is predetermined. - 2.3.6 "Certificate" means a document that is issued as evidence of compliance with the requirements of subsidised and continuing education programmes. - 2.3.7 "Chief assessor" means the person responsible for teaching and assessing a module, usually the lecturer. - 2.3.8 "College" means the same as "Faculty" for the purposes of this document. - 2.3.9 "Continuous assessment" means assessment that is conducted on a continuous basis throughout the learning experience and includes formative and summative assessment opportunities.
+- 2.3.12 "Certificate" means a document that is issued as evidence of compliance with the requirements of subsidised and continuing education programmes. - 2.3.13 "Chief assessor" means the person responsible for teaching and assessing a module, usually the lecturer. - 2.3.14 "College" means the same as "Faculty" for the purposes of these Regulations.
+Refer to "faculty" for full definition. - 2.3.15 "Continuous assessment" means assessment that is conducted on a continuous basis throughout the learning experience and includes formative and summative assessment opportunities.
 It is carried out at any of the predetermined points of the total learning experience.
 These consecutive assessment opportunities, which include a variety of assessment methods, have predetermined weightings and include the assessment of all the outcomes within the module.
 All assessments (including the final summative) contribute to the final pass/fail mark of the student.

-The continuous assessment schedule, which could include a formal final summative assessment opportunity (e.g. an examination), must make provision for the weighting of the summative assessment opportunities, but could make provision for the setting of pre-requisites with which students must comply before progressing to the following phase/step within the continuous assessment schedule.
+The continuous assessment schedule, which could include a formal final summative assessment opportunity (e.g. an examination), must make provision for the weighting of the summative assessment opportunities, but could make provision for the setting of prerequisites with which students must comply before progressing to the following phase/step within the continuous assessment schedule.